gene-git/dual-root/README.rst

 This will ensure both */efi0* and */efi1* are mounted before the *bind-mount-efi* service, which uses *dual-root-tool -b* to determine which 2 <esp> was used to boot the system.
-Armed with that information, then the active <esp> is then mounted on */boot*.
+Armed with that information, then the active <esp> will be mounted to */boot*.

-Now that we have */boot* holding the 'actively booted' <esp>.
-We have overcome what we believe to be the trickiest part of making this work correctly.

 dual-root-tool
 --------------

 Couple of notes on the *dual-root-tool* itself
-.

 This version is written in python, as I found doing it in bash unpleasant and I think far too complex for a bash script; though I am sure there are folks more skilled than me that could make a bash version.